cat

 Rejoué

-Promoting the social and professional integration of women who have missed out on employment by training them in toy recycling.
+Promoting the socio-professional integration of women who are far from employment by training them in toy reuse professions.

-Rejoué was set up in 2010 as a centre for the integration and recycling of second-hand toys.
-It helps to integrate people who are far from employment, over 60% of whom are women, by reusing toys in its workshop in Vitry-sur-Seine (94) and reselling them at fair prices in 2 shops in the Paris region to individuals and children's professionals.
-Since 1 January 2022, the AGEC law (anti-waste for a circular economy) has been in force, creating an EPR (Extended Producer Responsibility) channel for toys.
-The main aims of this new sector are to develop the re-use of toys, new collection channels and recycling.
-In line with this law and to better meet the challenges of the sector, Rejoué wants to change scale by increasing its storage capacity, its logistics skills and by developing its sales.
-These developments will benefit employees on social integration schemes, giving them greater employability and financial independence.
-Its action plan for the next 3 years is to integrate the discovery of digital and logistics professions into the activities of the integration project, and also to secure the careers of the employees by setting up a sustainable workshop that will optimise the activity to collect and resell more toys.
+A second-hand toy integration and revaluation project created in 2010, Rejoué ensures the integration of people who are far from employment, more than 60% of whom are women, through toy reuse activities in its workshop in Vitry-sur-Seine (94) and their resale at solidarity prices in two stores in the Paris region to individuals and childhood professionals.
+Since 1st January 2022, the AGEC law (Anti-Waste for a Circular Economy) has been applied and enacts the creation of an ERP (Extended Producer Responsibility) sector for toys.
+This new sector primarily targets the development of toy reuse, new collection channels and recycling.
+In line with this law and in order to better meet the challenges of the sector, Rejoué wishes to change scale by strengthening its storage capacities, its logistics skills and by developing its sales.
+These developments will benefit employees in integration in order to ensure them better employability and financial autonomy.
+Its action plan for the next 3 years consists of integrating the discovery of digital and logistics professions into the activities of the integration site, but also of securing the employees' paths thanks to a sustainable establishment of its workshop which will optimize the activity to collect and resell more toys.

 Univers-Sel

-Training women salt producers in solar salt farming, a more environmentally-friendly technique
+Training women salt producers in solar salt production, a more environmentally friendly technique.

-In Guinea-Bissau, the women who produce salt scrape the salty earth and then filter it with water to obtain "brine", water saturated with salt, which they then boil over a fire of mangrove wood to harvest the salt.
-This process uses up a lot of wood and is a source of massive deforestation: it takes 3 tonnes of wood to produce 1 tonne of salt.
-This technique is also harmful to the health of the women who inhale the fumes all day long.
-In response, the Univers-Sel association, working with local producers and salt workers from Guérande, has developed a more environmentally-friendly production technique: solar salt farming.
-The brine is poured onto plastic tarpaulins and the action of the wind and sun causes the water to evaporate and the salt to crystallise.
+In Guinea-Bissau, women salt producers scrape the salty soil and then filter it with water to obtain brine: water saturated with salt, which they then boil over a mangrove wood fire to harvest the salt.
+It consumes a lot of wood and is a source of massive deforestation, and it takes 3 tons of wood to produce 1 ton of salt.
+This technique is also harmful to the health of women who inhale the fumes all day long.
+Faced with this observation, the Univers-Sel association has developed, with local producers and salt workers from Guérande, a more ecological production technique: solar salt production.
+The brine is poured onto plastic tarps and the action of the wind and sun causes the water to evaporate and the salt to crystallize.
 Univers-Sel has been deploying this technique in Guinea-Bissau, in the Oio region, since 2016.
-During the first 2 phases of 3 years each, supported by the foundation, 48 women producers from 38 villages were trained in solar salt production, and passed on their skills to 1,500 women.
-In 2019, this project was awarded the Gender and Climate Solutions prize by WECF.
-During this new 3-year phase (2023-2025), Univers-Sel hopes to provide more in-depth support for the women producers who have already been trained, disseminate the technique to other villages, strengthen the tarpaulin sales network and develop the marketing of salt.
+Every 3 years, during the first 2 phases and supported by the foundation, 48 relay producers from 38 villages were trained in solar salt production, and passed on their skills to 1,500 women.
+This project was awarded the Gender and Climate Solutions prize by the WECF in 2019.
+During this new 3-year phase (2023-2025), Univers-Sel wishes to deepen the support of the producers already trained, disseminate the technique to other villages, strengthen the tarpaulin sales sector and develop the marketing of salt.

 Discover the actions carried out thanks to your support.